 Christmas.
 His birthday.
 School holidays.
 Scorpius Malfoy had never looked forward to anything the way he looked forward to leaving Hogwarts.
-He dreamed about it and made plans so intensively rumours spread he was actually swotting for N.E.W.T.s.
+He'd dreamed about it and made plans so intensively, rumours spread that he was actually swotting for N.E.W.T.s.
 His friends—the ones who deluded themselves Rose Weasley's "spell" over him would fade once they became lovers—believed he intended to avoid his grandfather by apprenticing to a Potions Master in Wales shortly after returning to London.
 Scorpius didn't correct anyone's mistaken impression.
 They helped conceal his true plans.

 He had arranged a holiday.